 How to Get Rid of the "Check Engine" Light

 This light displays itself when the onboard computer system recognizes an electrical or mechanical problem with your vehicle.
 When the problem is fixed, the engine light does not always turn off.
-This can be annoying and could keep you from being finding out about future problems the vehicle computer might try to display.
+This can be annoying, cause you to fail an emissions (smog) test, and could keep you from finding out about future problems the vehicle's computer might be trying to alert you to.

 Of course, it is essential to be sure that the light isn't on because your engine really does still have a problem.
 Try one (or more) of the following approaches to turn the light off.
 If it does not go off, then your engine has a problem.